ravindersirohi/python-fast-api/README.md

 Python Fast API

 ## About
-Python Fast API to perform async CRUD operations on GCP SQL.
+Python Fast API and secured via Google Identity.

 ## How to setup ?